dimsav/blog/_posts/2015-02-08-elasticsearch-aggregations.md

 ## Conclusion

-Another cool thing about aggregations is that you can actually combine aggregations to your needs, but this might need it's own blog post.
-And you can store your scripts your scripts in elasticsearch and just reference them.

 The built-in aggregations are pretty cool and you can perform a lot of analyses on your data with them, with `scripted_metric` you can build your own aggregation that fits best on your context.

 Also worth saying that your aggregations will use the documents your query returned, so you can filter your documents in the query section and aggregate on them.
 You can also filter the returned documents inside another aggregation and so on.